Netflix, Lupin and EU rules spark a TV revolution

 "And if you sell your content to a platform, it is less accessible for other public broadcasters and that is the concern on the European level."

-Mr Jerome Dechesne, the head of CEPI, an association for European creators, said Netflix's way of doing business is Hollywood-style: "They finance everything and they keep the final cut".
+Mr Jerome Dechesne, head of CEPI, an association for European creators, said Netflix's way of doing business is Hollywood-style: "They finance everything and they keep the final cut."

 Moreover, he said, Netflix has put an end to this "inferiority complex" of shows not made in English.